Local notices to mariners Local notices to mariners

 Some images on this page are based on/include LINZ’s data which are licensed by Land Information New Zealand (LINZ) for re-use under the Creative Commons Attribution 4.0 International license.

-Pest warning: Mediterranean Fanworm
+Pest warning: Mediterranean fanworm

-The Mediterranean Farmworn is a pest that has been spotted in the Waitemata Harbour/inner Hauraki Gulf, as well as the Whangarei Harbour and Lyttleton Port.
+The Mediterranean fanworm is a pest that has been spotted in the Waitematā Harbour/inner Hauraki Gulf, as well as the Whangarei Harbour and Lyttleton Port.

 Keep your boat's hull clean to reduce the risk of this pest clinging and causing damage to our marine life.